onyourmarks-agency/craft-emoji-text/README.md

 2. Then tell Composer to load the plugin:

-        composer require tde/craft-emoji-text
+        composer require oym/craft-emoji-text

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for TDE Emoji text.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for OYM Emoji text.

-## Using TDE Emoji text
+## Using OYM Emoji text

 In the admin panel, create a new field.
  - Select Emoji Text
  - Configure the options (it just wraps the regular text field)
  - You're done :-)

-Brought to you by [TDE B.V.](https://www.tde.nl/en/)
+Brought to you by [On Your Marks](https://www.onyourmarks.agency/en/)